Salma3Hamdy/Multi-Stage-Attack-Detection-Alert-Correlation/README.md

 ![Dashboard overview](assets/screenshots/Final%20edit%20of%20THE%20PROJECT%20.png)

-*The dashboard correlating low-level alerts into a critical multi-stage campaign — current stage **Impact**, with the reconstructed attack chain below.*
+*The dashboard correlating low-level alerts into a critical multi-stage campaign current stage **Impact**, with the reconstructed attack chain.*

 ---